How to Use the HPMR Indicator

 Navigating the track with an emphasis on time and volatility is what the hourly price movement ranges are.
 We can add things we know about directional bias, overbought and oversold markets, and follow-through.

 When you’ve got that final piece, that ability to navigate the kind of track we’re dealing with, you will find that no track is too difficult for you to handle.
 This is not a new market condition; it’s one that we must embrace.
-If you are having a hard time embracing this new era of trading, I urge you to join me in my Day Trading Survival Guide.
-It’s a strategy class where I will cover essential topics like what’s driving the market, why historical volatility affects futures, options, and ETF traders, and how I remain profitable after 30+ years of trading.
+If you are having a hard time embracing this new era of trading, I urge you to join me in my Sector Secrets Trade Alert Service.
+In our live trading sessions, I will cover essential topics like what’s driving the market, why historical volatility affects futures, options, and ETF traders, and how I remain profitable after 30+ years of trading.

 FAQs on the HPMR Indicator